openelections/docs/contributingcodeguide.md

 * parse_candidate_names
 * standardize_office_names

 Transforms are run in the order that they are registered, so ORDERING IS IMPORTANT.
-You can select one or more transforms to run using the --include flag with a comma-separated list of function names.
-Or you can run all but selected transforms using the --exclude flag.
+You can select one or more transforms to run using the *--include* flag with a comma-separated list of function names.
+Or you can run all but selected transforms using the *--exclude* flag.
+Also note that you can register validators with a transform.
+Validators, covered in the next section, are functions that check data after a transformation to ensure the result is correct.

 Run all transforms for state.